Showrunner

 OVERVIEW

-The eighteenth session of the Guild’s highly acclaimed WGA Showrunner Training Program (WGA SRTP) begins January 2023.
+The nineteenth session of the Guild’s highly acclaimed WGA Showrunner Training Program (WGA SRTP) begins March 2024.
 Conducted in partnership with the Alliance of Motion Picture and Television Producers, this important industry training program is designed to help senior-level writer-producers and recent creators hone the skills necessary to become successful showrunners in today’s television landscape.

 See a complete list of WGA SRTP alumni.